-Pursuant to SC Code of Laws Title 59-103-30 Coastal Carolina University maintains a system of Post-Tenure Review.
-The purpose of Post-Tenure Review is to ensure continued satisfactory performance of tenured Faculty, and to reward exceptional performance among Professor and Librarian rank Faculty.
-It is not meant to impinge upon academic freedom either within the classroom or in research, publication, creative performance, or creative production in the arts.
+Pursuant to SC Code of Laws Title 59-103-30, Coastal Carolina University maintains a system of post-tenure review.
+The purpose of post-tenure review is to ensure continued satisfactory performance of tenured faculty and to reward exceptional performance among Professor and Librarian rank faculty.
+It is not intended to impinge upon academic freedom within the classroom or in research, publication, creative performance, or creative production in the arts.

-All Tenured Faculty (except for the Dean of Library Services) will undergo Post-Tenure Review during the sixth year subsequent to the awarding of Tenure, Promotion, or Post-Tenure Review, subject to the following conditions:
+All tenured faculty (except for the Dean of Library Services) will undergo post-tenure review during the sixth year subsequent to the awarding of tenure, promotion, or post-tenure review, subject to the following conditions:

-- a. the Faculty member is not applying for promotion at the time they are eligible for Post-Tenure Review; - b. the Faculty member (excluding Library Faculty) has taught 36 credit hours during the period since the previous successful application for Tenure, Promotion, or Post-Tenure Review.
+- The faculty member is not applying for promotion at the time they are eligible for posttenure review. - The faculty member (excluding Library faculty) has taught 36 credit hours during the period since the previous successful application for tenure, promotion, or post-tenure review.

-The evaluation of the candidate will be based on the six years of past performance beginning with the academic year of the most recent successful application for Tenure, Promotion, or Post-Tenure Review, and ending at the close of the academic year prior to the year of application for Post-Tenure Review.
+The evaluation of the candidate will be based on the six years of past performance beginning with the academic year of the most recent successful application for tenure, promotion, or post-tenure review, and ending at the close of the academic year prior to the year of application for post-tenure review.

 - 1. Assistant and Associate Professors/Librarians - a.
 Ratings: - Favorable: The evaluation will be based on satisfactory performance in all areas reflected in the criteria for the position and rank of the faculty member as stated in the Faculty Manual.
-For Assistant/Associate Professors, a favorable rating will be based on some evidence of scholarly/creative production, quality teaching, and average service activity; it should also indicate reasonable expectations of continued development and contributions.
-For Assistant/Associate Librarians, a favorable rating will be based on some evidence of quality service as a librarian and some evidence of scholarly activity. - Conditional: For Assistant/Associate Professors, a conditional rating indicates below average performance through the lack of evidence of scholarly/creative activity and/or evidence of substandard teaching.
-For Assistant/Associate Librarians, a conditional rating indicates below average performance through the lack of evidence of quality service as a librarian and/or a lack of scholarly activity. - iii.
-Unfavorable: This rating indicates failure to make reasonable progress in achieving stated professional goals after a conditional rating. - b.
+For Assistant/Associate Professors, a favorable rating will be based on some evidence of intellectual contributions, professional contributions to the discipline, quality teaching, and average service activity; it should also indicate reasonable expectations of continued development and contributions.
+For Assistant/Associate Librarians, a favorable rating will be based on evidence of quality service as a librarian and evidence of scholarly activity. - Conditional: For Assistant/Associate Professors, a conditional rating indicates below-average performance as evidenced by the lack of intellectual contributions, professional contributions to the discipline and/or substandard teaching.
+For Assistant/Associate Librarians, a conditional rating indicates below-average performance as evidenced by the lack of quality service as a librarian and/or a lack of scholarly activity. - Unfavorable: This rating indicates failure to make reasonable progress in achieving stated professional goals after a conditional rating. - b.
 The Evaluation Process

-The deadline for submission of Post-Tenure Review files will be determined by the Provost in consultation with the Chair of the University Promotion and Tenure Committee no later than the last Friday of April of the academic year prior to submission of the files.
-All eligible Faculty will be notified that they must apply for Post-Tenure

-Review no later than the first Friday of that May.
-The Deans will determine the internal College/Library deadlines such that the completed files can be submitted to the Provost no later than the second Friday in February.
+The deadline for submission of post-tenure review files will be determined by the Provost in consultation with the Chair of the University Promotion and Tenure Committee no later than the last Friday of April of the academic year prior to submission of said files.
+All eligible faculty will be notified that they must apply for post-tenure review no later than the first Friday of that May.
+The Deans will determine the internal College/Library deadlines so that the completed files may be submitted to the Provost no later than the second Friday in February.
 The appropriate College/Library Promotion and Tenure Committee will be informed of the internal deadlines no later than the first Friday of September.

-The process of Post-Tenure Review begins with the submission of a cover letter, the College/Library and departmental performance criteria, a current vita, and the six annual reports filed since the most recent successful application for Tenure, Promotion, or Post-Tenure Review.
+The process of post-tenure review begins with the submission of a cover letter, the College/Library and Department performance criteria, a current curriculum vitae, and the six annual reports filed since the most recent successful application for tenure, promotion, or post-tenure review.

-Additional materials included in the file will be according to College/Library policies so as to ensure adequate evidence of satisfactory performance in each of the performance areas cited in section a. above.
+Additional materials included in the file will be dictated by College/Library policies to ensure adequate evidence of satisfactory performance in each of the performance areas cited in section a. above.